top of page

 These measurement results vary from the single transformer measurements shown in figure 4, all measured on the same transformers.
 Not only are the loss values different, the performance across frequency is very different.
 Also the transformer loss is affected by the primary capacitor, something we did not see with the single transformer measurements.

 What is the difference between the two methods?
-I believe the difference is that the two transformer method also includes mismatch loss if you are only evaluating |S21|^2.
-Let's look at the mismatch loss curves for the transformers measured in figure 6.
+By looking at the schematic representation in figure 7 we see that the difference is that the two transformer method also includes mismatch loss in the insertion loss measurement.

-Figure 7 Mismatch Loss Measurements for Transformers in Figure 6
+Figure 8 Mismatch Loss Measurements for Transformers in Figure 6

 The mismatch loss curves are similar in shape to the |S21|^2 curves in figure 6.
-Considering there are two cores one may eliminate the mismatch loss and determine the transformer loss for each transformer by using equation 6, all values are in dB.
+Considering there are two cores one must subtract the mismatch loss and determine the transformer loss for each transformer by using equation 6 and figure 7, all values are in dB.

 xfrmr_loss(dB) = (|S21|^2 - MM_Loss(dB))/2 = (20*log10(|S21|) - MM_Loss(dB))/2 Equation 6